header-langage

 3. Retail investors want to regain control.

-4. When memecoin was listed on exchanges, the user registration conversion rate was extremely high, which stimulated exchanges to list a large number of low-quality tokens.
+4. When meme coins are listed on exchanges, the user registration conversion rate is extremely high, which stimulates exchanges to list a large number of low-quality tokens.

-Looking back at the innovation process, we can see the technical advancement path in the crypto field:
+Looking back at the innovation process, we can see the technical advancement path in the field of crypto:

-2017: Crypto is everywhere.
-For example, various tokens launched for dentists, taxis, etc.
+2017: Crypto is everywhere; such as various tokens launched for dentists, taxis, etc.

-2021: Finance combined with NFT.
-For example, lending, automated market makers (AMMs), DeFi, and collectibles.
+2021: Finance combined with NFTs; such as lending, automated market makers (AMMs), DeFi, and collectibles.

-2023: Infrastructure construction, such as the first layer network (L1), cheaper/faster transactions.
+2023: Infrastructure construction; such as L1, cheaper/faster transactions.

 These may seem unrelated on the surface, but in fact there is a very clear process of narrowing the scope.
 At first, this technology was like the "Wild West", and everyone felt that its possibilities were endless.
 However, with each cycle, the scope of application of the technology became more and more focused, until 2021, when the market felt that what could be done in a fully decentralized network had reached its limit.